Exploring the Five Villages of Cinque Terre

 If you’re a seafood lover, you’ll be in heaven in Riomaggiore.
 This town is known for its numerous, colorful fishing boats floating around the harbor and out to sea.
 We recommend trying a seafood pasta dish such as squid ink pasta.
 If you’re not the biggest fan of seafood, you’re still in luck.
 There is plenty of pesto pasta, pizza, and more to go around.

-If you’re outdoorsy and adventurous, you should definitely go for a hike while you’re in Cinque Terre!
-There was a trail that led from Riomaggiore through Manarola, Corniglia, Vernazza, and ended in Monterosso, but sadly a large portion has been swept away by a landslide.
-But!
-There are many other trails worth checking out as Cinque Terre is a national park, and you can still hike from Riomaggiore to Manarola.
+If you’re outdoorsy and adventurous, you should definitely go for a hike while you’re in Cinque Terre.
+There are many trails worth checking out as Cinque Terre is a national park; some hikes do require a pass, but you can purchase these at every train station.
 The views higher up the mountain are definitely worth the hike!
+Head to Trail 6p in Manarola for gorgeous, and free, views.

 6) Catch a Sunset